Join a Student Group

 NU Food Talks:

 Food Talks brings stakeholders from all parts of the food system together to share challenges in making our food system sustainable.
 They develop action points on an individual level and initiatives to be implemented by partnering organizations.
-Visit their website to learn more and be sure to attend their monthly potluck!
-Contact: email@example.com
+Be sure to attend their monthly potlucks and panel discussions.
+Contact: firstname.lastname@example.org

 The purpose of the Wild Roots garden is to connect students to the earth and each other, to serve the evolving educational and social needs of the Northwestern community, and to inspire students to think critically about the food they eat by starting conversations about sustainability, social justice, and NU’s food system.
 Contact: email@example.com

 Plant-it Purple Graduate Gardens is a community garden located next to the courtyard behind the Technological Institute.
 The garden includes a vegetable garden, flower garden, and shade garden.
 Plant-it Purple's goal is to create a space where students, staff, and other members of the NU community can work together outside of classrooms and offices to cultivate and enjoy a living project.